hakantunc/blogx/Tools.md

 # Maven
+There are 3 lifecycles: default, clean, and site.

+## Default lifecycle
+* compile
+* test
+* package: Create a jar file
+* install: Add jar file into local maven repository

+When you run any of these phases, it runs from the beginning in order until the specified phase.

+## Clean lifecycle
+Cleans the project

+## Use cases
 * Create a jar file
   - `mvn clean package`
-* Add jar file into local maven repository
+* Add jar file into the local maven repository
   - `mvn clean install`
 * Run tests
   - `mvn clean test`

 ## Use case #1
 * Create a maven project
   - `mvn archetype:generate`